 - Your MSW application must be complete by the scholarship application deadline.

 JCLP staff are always happy to speak to potential applicants!
-For more information about the Jewish Communal Leadership Program and for application materials, visit JCLP’s website or contact the Office of Student Services at 734-936-0961 or email@example.com.
+For more information about the Jewish Communal Leadership Program and for application materials, visit JCLP’s website or contact the Office of Student Services and Enrollment Management at (734) 936-0961 or firstname.lastname@example.org.